romanesmatt/CYBR-271/README.md

 ## Assignment One

-The first assignment for the course involved a vending machine and scenarios on how to attack it.
+The first assignment for the course involved a vending machine and how its vulnerabilites can be exploited.
 Threat modelling (STRIDE) and risk assessment (DREAD) techniques were used to determine the vending machine's vulnerabilities and potential attack scenarios.
-I received high marks from the tutors for my attention to detail in outlining the vulnerabilities and scenarios.
+I received high marks from the tutors for my attention to detail in outlining both the vulnerabilities and scenarios.

 ## Assignment Two
 The second assignment for the course was split into two.
 I received very high marks for my attention to detail in documenting what happened as I executed each attack.